Cthuulhaa/tiebenn/README.md

 ## Documentation

-:pizza::beer: Hungry for more detailed information?
+:pizza: :beer: Hungry for more detailed information?
 In-depth details about Tiebenn's functioning should be available (in the future) in the documentation.

 ## Authors and acknowledgment
 C. Ramos